rjw57/psephology/doc/getting_started.rst

     }

-Looking at the party totals, we see that Labour have lost one seat and the Liberal Democrats have gained on:
+Looking at the party totals, we see that Labour have lost one seat and the Liberal Democrats have gained one:

 .. code:: console